 Looking at decision-making at a basic level, it makes sense that people would seek out rewards and avoid punishments, and research shows that they do.
 But of course, there are more factors at play in most decisions we make in real-world settings.
 Sometimes, as in this study, a punishment is unavoidable; it’s just a matter of when.

-The factor at play here, as anyone who has ever layed awake at night anticipating all of their own imminent metaphysical electric shocks knows, is dread.
+The factor at play here, as anyone who has ever lain awake at night anticipating all of their own imminent metaphysical electric shocks knows, is dread.
 The researchers here describe what they call “exponential dread”—dread that increases exponentially as the thing you’re dreading draws nearer.
 Participants were also more averse to pain that came farther in the future, though the dread increased by smaller increments as the wait grew longer.
 So by choosing to take the pain now, participants were avoiding a punishment: the pain of the dread itself.

 The anticipation of something unpleasant can be processed a lot like pain by the body.
 A 2012 study found that people with high levels of math anxiety, when faced with a looming math problem, had increased activity in regions of their brains associated with threat detection and “visceral pain.”